“This Jesus God raised up, and of that we all are witnesses.”Acts 2:32 ESV

 These pictures of space and time drive home the reality—that yes, Jesus Christ lived, died, and rose again, and here is where and when it happened.
 And that’s exciting!

-While I was writing on Luke’s account of Jesus entering Jerusalem, I looked at a couple of harmony of the Gospels I own to see how they coordinated the events of Holy Week.
-One was done by A. T. Robertson in 1922 using the KJV, and the other was done by Robert L. Thomas and Stanley Gundry in 1978 using the New American Standard Version.* If you don’t have access to a harmony of the Gospels, in 2010 Justin Taylor harmonized the events of Holy Week in blog posts, summarizing the day and giving the Bible passages.
+While writing on Luke’s account of Jesus entering Jerusalem, I looked at a couple of harmony of the Gospels to see how they coordinated the events of Holy Week.
+One was done by A. T. Robertson in 1922 using the KJV, and the other was done by Robert L. Thomas and Stanley Gundry in 1978 using the New American Standard Version.* If you don’t have access to a harmony of the Gospels, here is a Harmony of the Events of Holy Week from Crossway.
+In 2010 Justin Taylor harmonized the events of Holy Week in blog posts, summarizing the day and giving the Bible passages.
 Here are links to his work:

 “Thus it is written, that the Christ would suffer and rise again from the dead the third day, and that repentance for forgiveness of sins would be proclaimed in His name to all the nations, beginning from Jerusalem.
 You are witnesses of these things.
 And behold, I am sending forth the promise of My Father upon you; but you are to stay in the city until you are clothed with power from on high.”Luke 24:45–49

 Christianity is grounded in the history of the person and work of Jesus Christ.
 The eyewitnesses of the New Testament attested to what they had seen and known about Jesus Christ.
 They wanted those who read their witness to know and to be confident of the truth regarding the person and work of Jesus Christ.